brianjknight/Criminal-Database-Project/project_documents/accomplishment_tracking_Brian.md

   * In previous projects for DDB table we stored a List<Type> as a string in JSON format.
    In order for DDB mapper to load a table item with a List in this format, a DynamoDBTypeConverter is needed.
     * "@DynamoDBTypeConverted(converter = CrimeListConverter.class)" annotation was added to the attribute in CriminalRecord class.
+  * In order to delete an item using DynamoDB mapper.delete() you need to pass in the object not just the key.
   *